 Making local menus even more appealing are the regional specialities and Thailand’s renowned street food scene, prevalent across the entire country, is one of the best ways to experience both Thai culture and cuisine.
-With this in mind, we round-up the dishes you need to try when on a charter vacation in Thailand.
+With this in mind, we round up the dishes you need to try when on a Thailand yacht charter.

 Although one of the best-known examples of Thai cuisine, pad thai is still a must-eat when in Thailand.
 Invented in the 1930s by a Chinese-Thai chef, the national dish is readily found across the country, from the mountains in the north to the bustling streets of Bangkok.